 One of the most frequently asked questions I get is how my career lead me to start a business and the story of Saevil Row.
-While I’ve shared this on a few podcasts and interviews that I’ve been on, I realized I should probably have this live someone on our site, too!
+While I’ve shared this on a few podcasts and interviews that I’ve been on, I realized I should probably have this live somewhere on our site, too!

 So, buckle up friends, because I’m about to take you wayyyy back.

 It was a windy day in 1985, when…

 No, I’m kidding, it doesn’t really start there.

 But what I WILL say is that the entrepreneurial spirit has always been in my bones.
 From selling lemonade at the end of our driveway to braiding hair at the farmers market.
 I’m pretty sure that was illegal, but hey, we were kids!
 I’ve always been eager to make an honest buck and not take orders from the man.